Funding

 Disabled Students' Allowance (DSA) funding can be used to cover additional study-related expenses that arise specifically as a result of your disability.
 It is available to full-time Higher Education students and part-time students studying at least 50% of a full-time equivalent higher education course.

 Student services staff at your enrolling campus can advise you on the DSA process and the appropriateness of making an application to your funding body.
-Further information is available from our DSA page.
+Further information is available on our DSA page.

 If you have a disability or additional support need please contact the campus where you plan to be/are enrolled as soon as possible, where student services staff will be pleased to discuss your requirements.